 - Weightlifting: I am going to gain, at a minimum, 10 pounds of muscle weight.
 To me, exercise is about more than simply maintaining health, although that does play a component.
 Physical activity is also fantastic for my mental health.
 By setting a tangible goal that involves lifting weights, I intend to win on both fronts.

 - Stretching: I used to stretch regularly.
 Along the lines of the physical benefits, I enjoy the time it allows for a slowed-down and centered mindset of pondering and contemplating.
 I commit to stretching every day for at least 15 minutes.

 - Yoga: Yoga has played a significant role in my life since my early 20’s.
 It’s surreal to think that I have been practicing for almost 20 years.
 The practice has changed my psyche, how I see the world, and how I interact with others.
 I plan to continue practicing yoga while at Yankton and to encourage others to give yoga a chance.

 - Perform a 5-minute wall sit, a 5-minute plank, and a walking handstand.
 These are specific goals that I created after a conversation with someone very close to me.
 I plan to do these for this person very soon after my release, and I like that they will be a big challenge for me.

-- Enroll in a music program that will allow me to learn to play an instrument
+- Enroll in a music program that will allow me to learn to play a new instrument

 - Pursue a writing program that will improve my communication skills